ycfreeman/campjs-angular-d3/README.md

 # angular+d3

-toy project about putting angular in use with d3
+simple toy project about putting angularjs in use with d3js built in campjs